Drawing Animation Engine

 Thin Plate Spline (TPS) Warping

 Once rigged, we don't just rotate the image (which would tear it).
 We use "TPS Warping."
-Think of the drawing as being printed on a sheet of rubber.
-When the virtual bone moves, the rubber stretches and compresses realistically, allowing the stick figure's knee to bend smoothly without breaking or pixelating.
+The Mesh: Think of the drawing as being printed on a sheet of rubber.
+When the virtual bone moves, the rubber stretches and compresses realistically.
+The Result: This allows the stick figure's knee to bend smoothly without the line breaking or pixelating.

 03